 Duke of Edinburgh’s Award

-Students at Rato Bangala School has the option of participating in the Duke of Edinburgh Award after their fourteenth birthday.
+Students at Rato Bangala School have the option of participating in the Duke of Edinburgh Award after their fourteenth birthday.
 The basic structure of the Award Programme consists of four mandatory Sections: Service, Adventurous Journey, Skills, and Physical Recreation.
 There are three levels of Award: Bronze, Silver, and Gold.
 The attractive part of the award is that it is non-competitive.
 The participants grow at their own pace with their own selected options and they grow into well-rounded, socially committed individuals while developing new skills and aptitudes.

 “The Duke of Edinburgh’s International Award is a non-formal education and learning framework operating in more than 130 countries and territories around the world, through which young people’s achievements outside academics are recognized and celebrated.” (https://www.intaward.org).